vidyar/docs-1/sources/start.rst

 **Manual Builds**

-All the enabled projects are listed in the individual dashboard page.
-Select your project and then click on the **Build this project** button to manually run the build.
-Instantly, the console log from your build minion starts to stream to your browser through sockets.
+After enabling the project, click on the **Build this project** button to manually run the build.
+Instantly,it will redirect you to the build's page and the console log from your build minion starts to stream to your browser through sockets.

+Clicking on the **View build history** button  will take you to the project's page where you can find all the builds.

 .. note::